snowplow-incubator/data-product-accelerators/content/media-player/modeling/install_dbt_package.md

 In this section you are going to be adding our `snowplow_media_player` package to your fresh project.
 This will mean your project is able to run all our models, but will keep our package in the `dbt_packages` folder to keep your project clean and organized.

+{{% notice note %}}
+Our `snowplow_media_player` dbt package is licensed to you under the [Snowplow Personal and Academic License Version 1.0](https://docs.snowplow.io/personal-and-academic-license-1.0/), and you may not use this package except in compliance with the [Snowplow Personal and Academic License Version 1.0](https://docs.snowplow.io/personal-and-academic-license-1.0/).
+{{% /notice %}}

 #### **Step 1:** Add snowplow_media_player package

 Add the snowplow_media_player package to your `packages.yml` file, which you may have to create at the same level as your `dbt_project.yml` file.
 The latest version of our package can be found [here](https://hub.getdbt.com/snowplow/snowplow_media_player/latest/).